Akreson/akreson.github.io/_posts/en/2023-06-03-entropy-encoding-part4.md

         Prev = ContextAt;
     }

-    ...//reset if memory not enaugth
+    ...//reset if memory not enough
 }
 ```